Group Travel Management

 Planning travel for a group presents unique challenges that require professional management.
 Elements that may be easy to arrange for 2 or 4 people become more complicated with larger groups... including airline tickets, ground transportation, hotels and cruises, tours, and more.

 Corporate incentive groups

 Donor trips for non-profit organizations

-Vacations for large families or groups of friends (including house rentals and international travel)
+Vacations for large families or friends

 The decisions to be made when planning a trip for a group can be complicated and overwhelming.
 For example: Will you be able to find taxis for 20 people when you arrive at the airport or will you need a minibus?
 Where can you get a dinner reservation for 20 people before a Broadway show?
 Will there be enough time at airport for you to make your connection considering you have a handful of children in your group?
 Is it better to arrange a private tour or join an existing group tour of the city?
 How many buffets do you need for a breakfast for 100 people?
 Do you need a AV technician to be onsite during your entire event or just for the morning to get things set up?
 Which attractions do we need tickets in advance for?
 For questions like these - and hundreds more - I am there for my clients to advise, research, and make recommendations.